bridgecrew-perf6/API_Deployment/README.md

 - [X]  [Docker](https://www.docker.com/) : A container platform for rapid app/microservices development and delivery.
 - [X]  [Heroku](https://www.heroku.com/) : A cloud platform that lets developers build, deliver, monitor and scale apps

-## Project Division:

-4 main components of this project:

-- model -->
-> - model.py: This file contains a scikit-learn model which was trained with the data which was scrapped from Immoweb in February 2022.
-The model saved with joblib for deployment purposes.

-- preprocessing -->
-> - validator.py : This file checks user input whether it is provided in the correct format.
-All validation process is done with the help of Pydantic library.<br>
-> - cleaning_data.py : This file preprocess the user input and makes sure that the data is exactly in the same format with which is used in the scikit -learn model.

-- prediction -->
-> - prediction.py : It runs our presaved model and provides a prediction for the user input.

-- app.py -->
-> Contains 2 routes.
-This file creates a Flask API for providing price prediction.
-It containes 2 routes.
-Once its run, it receives the user input as JSON data.
-After that, this data goes through the validadion and preprocessing process and finally it fits the preprocessed data in the presaved model and displays the prediction. <br><br>
-    The route('/') accepts:<br>
-        GET request and returns an [API documentation](https://realestate-prediction-dilsad.herokuapp.com/) on  Heroku.<br>
-    The route ('/predict') accepts:<br><br>
-        POST request that receives the data of a house in JSON format.<br>
-        GET request returning a [JSON file](https://realestate-prediction-dilsad.herokuapp.com/predict) which shows the expected user input format.

 ## Dependencies